Battle of Hill 70: Plan

-Hill 70 overlooked Lens and the Douai plain and Currie believed that the Germans would commit troops that they could ill-afford to lose, to regain a position that they dared not leave in Canadian possession.
+From Hill 70, Lens and the Douai plain were overlooked and Currie believed that the Germans would commit troops that they could ill-afford to lose, to regain a position that they dare not abandon.
 Artillery observers on the hill could defeat German counter-attacks with accurate artillery-fire.
 The hill was to be occupied quickly and strongpoint defensive positions were to be established around the 48 Vickers machine guns allocated to each brigade.
-A combination of small-arms and artillery firepower would defeat German counter-attacks and inflict as many casualties as possible.
-The 1st and 2nd Canadian Divisions were to attack on a front of 4000 yd to a depth of 1500 yd and capture the main enemy defensive positions on the eastern (reverse) slope of Hill 70.
+Small-arms and artillery firepower would defeat German counter-attacks and inflict as many casualties as possible.
+The 1st Canadian Division and the 2nd Canadian Division were to attack on a front of 4000 yd to a depth of 1500 yd and capture the main German defensive positions on the eastern (reverse) slope of Hill 70.
 In the first stage, the first objective of the attackers was the German front-line, the second objective (blue line) was the German second position on the crest of the hill and the third objective (green line) was the German third line, on the far slope, about 1500 yd from the start line.
-The 3rd Canadian Infantry Brigade of the 1st Canadian Division would attack north of Hill 70 and its 2nd Canadian Infantry Brigade would attack the summit.
+The 3rd Canadian Infantry Brigade of the 1st Canadian Division would attack north of Hill 70 and the 2nd Canadian Infantry Brigade would attack the summit.
 The 4th and 5th Canadian Infantry Brigades of the 2nd Canadian Division would attack the ruins of suburbs Cité St Édouard, Cité St Laurent and Cité St Émile directly south of the hill.

 By 16 July, the 1st Canadian Division infantry had transferred from the south-west of Lens to the north-western fringe of Hill 70.
 On 22 July, the divisional artillery arrived and by 25 July was in position from the south of Liévin to Bully-Grenay, among mine workings, slag heaps and ruined villages, many next to light rail lines, the Canadians having inherited the preliminary work done by I Corps.
 Wire cutting had been going on since 11 July but there was no time for the fifteen-day preliminary bombardment laid down in the artillery plan of 11 July.
-On 26 July the last orders were issued and a document "Canadian Corps Scheme of Operations" by the Brigadier-General, General Staff (BGGS), Percy Radcliffe set 30 July as the date of the attack, to coincide with the Flanders Offensive.
-Heavy rains reduced the area to a swamp, grounded the RFC, which provided information on the progress of the bombardment, some guns were late arriving and others had too many defects to use for wire-cutting.
-The attack was postponed and despite the mediocre state of many of the guns, the bombardment continued into August and several creeping barrages were fired to provoke German counter-barrages and reveal German gun positions.
-The 15th, 50th and 2nd Canadian Heavy Artillery Group bombarded German gun positions revealed by aerial photographs, flash spotting and sound ranging, neutralization being more effective than destruction.
+On 26 July the last orders were issued and a document "Canadian Corps Scheme of Operations" by Percy Radcliffe, the Brigadier-General, General Staff (BGGS), set 30 July as the date, to coincide with the Flanders Offensive.
+Heavy rains reduced the area to a swamp and grounded the RFC, which was supposed to be observing the progress of the bombardment.
+Some guns were late arriving and others had too many defects to use for wire cutting.
+The attack was postponed and despite the deplorable state of many of the guns, the bombardment continued into August and several creeping barrages were fired to provoke German counter-barrages and reveal German gun positions.
+The 15th Heavy Artillery Group, 50th Heavy Artillery Group and the 2nd Canadian Heavy Artillery Group bombarded German gun positions revealed by aerial photographs, flash spotting and sound ranging, neutralization being more effective than destruction.